Ecuador travel advice

 Children and travel

-Unaccompanied minors (under 18) holding dual citizenship (Ecuadorian and Canadian) and travelling with both passports, or who are landed immigrants in Ecuador, should have a letter of consent from both parents.
+Minor dual citizens - under 18 - travelling alone with both passports must have a letter of consent from both parents.
 This letter should:

-- be notarized at the Embassy of Ecuador or a consulate in Canada
+• be notarized at the Embassy of Ecuador or an Ecuadorian consulate in Canada

-Canadian unaccompanied minors travelling as tourists with Canadian passports do not need this authorization letter.
+Canadian minors travelling alone as tourists with Canadian passports don’t need this authorization letter.

 Yellow fever